 2010 - Marie Carlén and Luca Jovine

-Luca Jovine, Professor at the Department of Biosciences and Nutrition is awarded for his research on conception at a molecular level.
+Luca Jovine, at the Department of Biosciences and Nutrition was awarded for his research on conception at a molecular level.

 Kirsty Spalding at the Department of Cell and Molecular Biology is awarded for her research into the formation of new brain cells.